 100,000+ page views per month

 You will be responsible for ensuring the ads work properly.
-In addition, there will need to be a contract between you and the advertiser.
+Also, there will need to be a contract between you and the advertiser.
 When it comes to what to charge, that can be tricky as you do not want to over or undersell your site.

 You can do research online to find rates to charge, but keep in mind that you should be able to charge from 2 – 3 times what some advertising networks pay you.
 So, if your network pays you around $5 CPM, you can charge as much as $10 – $15 CPM.